rohanp031/rohanp031/README.md

 ## 🚀 About Me

-I'm a Computer Science Engineering student specializing in **IoT, Cybersecurity, and Blockchain Technology** at Bangalore Institute of Technology.
+I'm a Computer Science Engineering student specializing in **Cybersecurity** at Bangalore Institute of Technology.
 I'm passionate about building intelligent systems and solving real-world problems through code.

 - 🔭 Currently working on **Deep Learning & Computer Vision** projects
 - 🌱 Learning **PyTorch, React Native**, and **Cloud Infrastructure**